uchicago-cs/chiwebsite/chisubmit/instructors.rst

    chisubmit instructor grading assign-graders ASSIGNMENT_ID --grader-file GRADER_FILE

+You can use the ``--dry-run`` option to see what assignments would be made, but without actually saving them.

 You can modify individual grading assignments (i.e., who is assigned to grade what repo) using the following command::